xxxpay/xpay-nodejs/docs/wx_oauth.md

     // { "openid": "OPENID" }

     // ...
-    // pass openid to extra['open_id'] and create a charge
+    // pass openid to extra['open_id'] and create a payment
     // ...
   }
 );